codio/site/source/docs/deployment/type-codio.html.markdown

 full_width: true
 ---

 **Important** : deploying to the Codio production target type will require a paid plan.
-We will announce details ahead of the commercial launch.
+See [Paid Subscriptions](/docs/subscriptions/).

 Here are some things to note about the Codio target